MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-rrestart--register-for-restart-.md

 ---
-title: .rrestart (Register for Restart)
+title: ".rrestart (Register for Restart)"
-description: The .rrestart command registers the debugging session for restart in case of a reboot or an application failure.
+description: "The .rrestart command registers the debugging session for restart in case of a reboot or an application failure."
 keywords: [".rrestart (Register for Restart) Windows Debugging"] ms.date: 05/23/2017
 topic_type: